Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/README.md

 ## <a href="https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set3/problem28">Problem 28:Invert All letters Case in a String:</a>

 Write a program to read a string then invert its letters case and print it.

+## <a href="https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set3/problem29">Problem 29:Count Small and Capital Letters in string:</a>

+Write a program to read a string then print its length, and print its Capital letters count and its Smaller letters Count.